2013 Subway Fresh Fit 500: Background

 Phoenix International Raceway is one of five short tracks to hold NASCAR races; the others are Richmond International Raceway, Dover International Speedway, Bristol Motor Speedway, and Martinsville Speedway.
 The standard track at Phoenix International Raceway is a four-turn short track oval that is 1 mi long.
-The track's first two turns are banked from 10–11 degrees, while the third and fourth turns have an 8–9 degree banking.
+The track's first two turns are banked from 10 to 11 degrees, while the third and fourth turns have an 8–9 degree banking.
 The front stretch, the location of the finish line, is banked at 3 degrees, and the back stretch has a 10–11 degree banking.
 The racetrack has seats for 55,000 spectators.

 Before the race, Jimmie Johnson was leading the Drivers' Championship with 47 points, and Dale Earnhardt Jr. stood in second with 42 points.
 Mark Martin and Brad Keselowski followed in third and fourth with 41 points each, and was one ahead of Ryan Newman in fifth.
 Greg Biffle with 38 was one point ahead of Danica Patrick, as Michael McDowell with 35 points was one ahead of J. J. Yeley and Clint Bowyer.
 In the Manufacturers' Championship, Chevrolet was leading with nine points, three points ahead of their rival Toyota.
 Ford was in the third position with four points.
 Denny Hamlin was the race's defending winner.

 The race was the first of the season to remove roof cameras to lessen turbulent air impact, and would be removed for two-thirds of the points races.